peter88213/yw-cnv/docs/help-adv.md

 ## Plot list

 This will generate a new OpenDocument spreadsheet (ods) listing plot related metadata that can be displayed and edited.

+- ID (Hyperlink to the manuscript)
+- Plot section (Title of "Notes" chapter)
+- Plot event (Scene tag)
+- Scene title
+- Details (Notes)
+- Sequential scene number
+- Words total
+- Field Title1
+- Field Title2
+- Field Title3
+- Field Title4

 File name suffix is `_plotlist`.

 ### Plotting conventions